mdavis-xyz/staves-typst/src/README.md

 * `data.typ` contains config and hard-coded values relating to musical scales and SVG images
 * `core.typ` contains the implementation of the final functions that get exposed (`stave`, `major-scale` etc)
-* `emoji.typ` contains the functions for printing accidentals inline in text.
 * `utils.typ` contains helper functions calculating things, e.g. add N semitones to a given note
 * `lib.typ` is a stub that just selectively imports only what we want to export
 * `test.typ` contains unit tests for calculations in `utils.typ`